rezacr588/rezacr588/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning c# & js
 - 💞️ I’m looking to collaborate on react
-- 📫 How to reach me linked !
+- 📫 How to reach me?  linkedin!